About the Foundation

 Richard Dietrich, a native of Pennsylvania, began to collect American art and artifacts as a young man.
 An English major in college, he was interested in people and stories.
 This led him first to collecting books and then other objects that give history a human context.
 He saw his collection as tangible links to understanding this country’s story and often chose objects out of a desire to connect with specific people of the past, frequently selecting items that were by known makers or with a strong family history.

 The Foundation’s mission is to not only acquire historically and aesthetically important examples of American fine and decorative arts but also to share these objects with museums and other public institutions.
 The holdings are made available for long-term and special exhibit loans and have benefited more than a hundred institutions.
 Many of the Foundation’s objects are on view in the American wing of the Philadelphia Museum of Art in Philadelphia, Pennsylvania.
-A special exhibition A Collector’s Vision: Highlights from the Dietrich American Foundation is currently on view at the Philadelphia Museum of Art.
 The books and manuscript collection is housed at Wesleyan University in Middletown, Connecticut and is available for study upon appointment through the Special Collections department at Olin Library.